Kcorb0/ZoneIn-SiteBlocker/README.md

     - Lock toggle ability while timer is active
     - Change colour format of ext (Light Mode, Dark Mode)
 - Tab for sites that should be blocked even if ext is off, these could be sites such as fast food or gambling sites.
+- Create a tab view for the sites lists, when off and on